dillydill123/inventory-setups/README.md

 One of the many buttons on each inventory setup panel is a bank filtering option.
 Enabling this will cause the bank to only show the items in your setup in a customizable layout when it is selected.
 This is very similar to the Bank Tags plugin.

-**Bank Tags plugin must be ON and Hub Plugin Bank Tag Layouts 'Use with Inventory Setups' option must be OFF to use this feature.
+**Bank Tags plugin must be ON to use this feature.
 Inventory Setups will warn the user if filtering and layouts cannot be used.**

-**If you previously used Hub Plugin Bank Tag Layouts only for Inventory Setups, it is recommended that you turn off the 'Use with Inventory Setups' option and uninstall it.**
+**If you previously used Hub Plugin Bank Tag Layouts only for Inventory Setups, it is recommended that you uninstall it.
+It is not required anymore.**

 ![Bank Filtering](readme_images_and_gifs/bank_filtering.gif)